alanfgates/dtest/README.md

 Using this tool a build machine can compile the project once and then run tests in containers in parallel.

 DTest uses Git, Maven, Docker, and Jenkins.
-To build the user provides a configuration profile (more about this later) a git repo and a branch.
+To build the user provides a profile (more about this later) a git repo and a branch.
 The provided git repo is cloned, the indicated branch checked out, and then the code is build and a docker image created.
 This results in a large docker image (currently several G in the case of Apache Hive) but has the benefit that the build is only done once.
 Since the build is done in a new container all maven dependencies are pulled fresh for the build.
-Then, as indicated by the configuration in the profile a set of tests are run in separate containers in parallel.
+Then, as indicated by the profile a set of tests are run in separate containers in parallel.
 The number of simultaneous containers is controlled by the installation, with the intention of having one per core on the machine.
 When all the tests have finished an HTML report is generated with the status.
 If any tests failed logs from those tests are included in the report.

-The docker image created by DTest is labled using the name of the branch.
+The docker image created by DTest is labeled using the name of the branch.
 The image is constructed in such a way that subsequent builds will generate new images rather than pull from the cache.

-The simplest configuration is  to have one test execution container per directory.
+The simplest profile is to have one test execution container per directory.
 Directories that take significantly longer than others can be split into multiple containers.
 Tests that need to be run alone can be isolated in their own containers.
 Bad tests can be skipped.